Neural Fields for Highly Accelerated 2D Cine Phase Contrast MRI: Results

 \subsection{Experiment 3}

 \paragraph*{Experiment 3.a} .
 Motivated by the results of the previous section with neural fields achieving better results at high acceleration factors, we now replicate the experiment but for radial k-space trajectories at high acceleration factors, namely, 16$\x$, 32$\x$, and 64$\x$.
+Also, for simplicity, we keep the same regularization parameters obtained in Experiment 1, namely, $\lambda_{\text{LLR}}=10^{-2}$ and $\lambda_{\text{Hyb}} = 10^{-1}$.
 Figure \ref{fig:high res 32 radial} shows the reconstruction at an acceleration factor of 32$\x$.
 Compared with the Cartesian sampling counterpart in Figure \ref{fig:high res 32 cart}, we observe that the four methods improve their 2-norm relative errors in the flow.
 In particular, the neural field methods attain an error below 4\% with only 5 k-space lines per frame.
 Additionally, the LLR reconstruction shows a systematic reduction in magnitude intensity, leading to diminished contrast in the images.
 A similar effect is also present in Experiment 1, although to a lesser extent (see Figure \ref{fig:high res 32 cart}).
 Figure \ref{fig:high res radial} shows the relative errors for all the factors.
 There, the hybrid model outperforms the LLR solution in all scenarios, and goes barely over 10\% error for the highest factor 64$\x$.
 Finally, we highlight that, as expected, radially sampled data leads to better results for dynamic MRI, achieving lower errors than the Cartesian data.

-\paragraph*{Experiment 3.b.} We now study the low-temporal-resolution data with radial trajectories.
+\paragraph*{Experiment 3.b}.
+We now study the low-temporal-resolution data with radial trajectories.
+Again, for simplicity, we keep the same regularization parameters obtained in Experiment 2.
 Results are summarized in Figure \ref{fig:low res radial}.
 A similar trend is observed, with the neural field and hybrid methods outperforming LLR for factors $8\x$ and 16$\x$.
 Again, post-processing does not introduce a major improvement in the neural field's solution.
 We notice that for the factor 32$\x$, the LLR solution outperforms the other two methods, due to a large error in patient P002.